BisonSchweizAG/jython-frozen-mirror/bison/README.md

 * if necessary, add a new tag like `git tag -a v2.5.3.5 -m "Jython version 2.5.3.5"`
 * if necessary, push the new tag like `git push origin v2.5.3.5`
 * run the `build artifactory` launch configuration
+  * use ant 1.9.16 and jdk 7 to run this target from the command line (jarjar-0.7 does not work with jdk >= 8)
 * deploy `/dist/artifactory/jython*-sources.jar` to `/ext-libs-local-modified/org/python/jython`
   * check the Deploy as Maven Artifact checkbox
   * Group ID: `org.python`